 Wool merchants are complaining about thistles and plant material in wool so be aware of that if weeds are dominant and sheep lie under shelter belts or hedges in the shade.

 There is always a massive promotion of worm drench and lice treatments in December using free Christmas hams and other goodies.
-This is completely irresponsible with the clear evidence now about the rapid increase of resistance of internal and external parasites to chemicals.
+This is completely irresponsible, with the clear evidence now about the rapid increase of resistance of internal and external parasites to chemicals.
 Worm drenching should only be done on the basis of a Faecal Egg Count (FEC) and veterinary advice about which is the best product to use.

 Ewes should not need drenching, despite what the ads say, as their natural immunity should have been developed after the yearling stage.
-There is no immune development in sheep after 10-12 months of age.
+There is no major immune development in sheep after 10-12 months of age.
 But again check with your vet using a FEC if concerned about parasites.

 To help build up ewes’ condition; apart from good green feed (which is hard to find when it gets dry), they need plenty of clean water and shade.
 Sheep relish willow or poplar prunings which are also mineral rich, so plan to feed these as part of a summer pruning programme, and maybe plant more next autumn to future proof your property against more droughts.

 Have the rams organised in good time for mating, and if you really want early lambs, then if ewes are in good order and fit, rams can be joined late December or in January in the North Island.
 But if you don’t want early lambs, keep all rams well away from the ewes.
-Double check that there are no ram lambs still around that have been missed a proper docking and culling, as they can cause problems and are always keen to mate ewes.
+Double check that there are no ram lambs still around that have been missed at docking and culling, as they can cause problems and are always keen to mate ewes.

 In the North Island, Facial Eczema precautions should start in January, so decide what you are going to use as a prevention method.
 Zinc boluses are very popular and easy to apply, but discuss this with your vet.